Murder of Ann Ogilby: Aftermath

 Sharlene Ogilby later married and has three children of her own.
-After her mother's murder, she was taken to live in Sion Mills by an uncle and aunt.
+After her mother's murder, she was taken to live in Sion Mills by an aunt.
 For a while she kept in touch with her brother Gary but has since lost contact; she has no knowledge of what happened to her other brothers Stephen and Derek.
 Lily Douglas died shortly after being released from Armagh Prison on compassionate grounds in 1979; Kathleen Whitla is also deceased.
 Henrietta Cowan and Christine Smith were both released from Armagh in December 1983 after serving nine years.
 They returned to the Sandy Row area.
 Loyalist sources claimed Smith "deeply regretted" the part she played in Ogilby's murder.
 Graham, following his release from prison, also returned to south Belfast.
 To the present day he has steadfastly refused to discuss the murder.
 The rest of the women involved in Ogilby's murder are to date living in Sandy Row or the Village.
 William Young died in 2007.

 The disused bakery in Hunter Street has since been demolished.

 Belfast poet Linda Anderson wrote a poem, Gang-Bang Ulster Style, based on the Ogilby killing.
 It was published in the August 1989, no. 204 edition of Spare Rib.
-Ann Ogilby's murder also featured in a Gavin Ewart poem entitled, The Gentle Sex (1974).
+Ann Ogilby's murder also featured in a Gavin Ewart poem entitled The Gentle Sex (1974).
 The murder was investigated by the Historical Enquiries Team (HET), which was established by the PSNI to inquire into the most controversial killings perpetrated during the Troubles.